Your rucksack is very important. Get it right, and it can make your expedition. Get it wrong, and you could be in for a long, uncomfortable journey.

 Fitting everything you need for an expedition into your rucksack can be your first challenge and it’s important to try and keep your stuff dry.
 When packing it’s worth taking precautions to waterproof your kit, so it doesn’t weigh you down when it’s wet.

-– You can get a FREE professional rucksack fitting before you buy, at your nearest GO Outdoors, Blacks, Millets, Ultimate Outdoors or Tiso store (Scotland only).
+- You can get a free professional rucksack fitting before you buy at your nearest GO Outdoors, Blacks, Millets, Ultimate Outdoors or Tiso store.
+Find your nearest store.

 - Always use your waterproof cover if it’s raining.

-– Dry anything before it goes into the bag if you can to save weight.
+- Dry anything before it goes into the bag if you can – this will help save weight.

 - Treat your rucksack regularly with Nikwax waterproofing to keep water away from your clothes.

 - If you are unlikely to use the rucksack again, use a bin bag or garden waste bag as a cheap alternative to dry bags.